 Continued from Yesterday “What is a Christian: How Should He View himself and His Mission? (part 4) Today: The effect of a sojourners lifestyle on settlers This disquiets the settler.
 He or she believes in Christ but still looks for fulfillment and joy in things, and experiences, and accomplishments, rather than in Christ himself—in the … More The Difference a Sojourner’s Lifestyle Makes to Settlers

 Continued from Monday (What is a Christian?
 How should he view himself and his mission?
 Part 1) “What is a Christian: How Should He View himself and His Mission?
 (Part 2) A settler, like a sojourner, is a person who is on a journey.
 My image, as a white-middle class 49 years old,* who grew … More The Difference Between a Sojourner and a Settler

 Monday Discussion How do you think about yourself and your life as a Christian?
 Who are you in Christ?
 What is a biblical way of thinking about the answer to those questions that can transform your spiritual life?
-What is the self identity of the Christian?
-How is the believer to view himself in his … More What is a Christian?
+Some more questions What is the self identity of the Christian?
+How is the believer to view … More What is a Christian?
 How Should He View Himself and His Mission?